 Step 2 – UI Designing

 Once the wireframes got approved our design team started creating the User Interface (UI) of the project.
-We asked our client for certain inputs on the basis of their design requirements and logo of their website.
-These inputs were used by our UI designing team to create a platform that speaks volume about the client’s requirements.
+We asked our client for certain inputs on the basis of their design requirements and the logo of their website.
+These inputs were used by our UI designing team to create a platform that speaks volumes about the client’s requirements.

 Step 3 – Clickable Designs/Prototypes

 Since interactive experience is very similar to that of a finalized application, we developed clickable prototypes that gave our client a visual representation of the user interface of their software solution.
 We used these clickable designs to mirror interactive elements of the actual UI.
 This step not only fastened the process but also made programming more cost-effective while eliminating the errors simultaneously.
 Not to mention, but these prototypes offered our client to view more than one state of a UI.

 This step was of utmost importance as system architecture determines the quality and longevity of the platform we developed for our client.
 We used a system architecture diagram to mirror the relationship between different components like database, application server, web server, internet, browser, etc., and identified the key areas where changes led to cost savings.

 This was further handed over to the client for approval and once we got it approved, we moved to the next phase i.e. Development & Coding.

 The third phase includes Coding & Development which required careful implementation and step-by-step integration of the software product.
 During this stage, our software analysts coded, developed, and then tested the product to check if it met the client’s requirements precisely

 We divided the phase 3 approach into eight key features/steps of the overall product-